knightafter/Blind-Nav-Android-App-for-Blind-persons/README.md

 ✔(by-the-way for eaesiness I have maked an video which is uploaded to the youtube so kindly refer to that video by pressing on the link.)

+🛑ok kindly do your collaborations and also let me know that how good app is and are the improvements that are needed